segmentrouting/srv6-labs/clab-vxr8000/README.md

    /dev/kvm: character special (10/232)
    ```

-7. Modify the topology .yml file in this directory as needed
+7. Modify configurations and the topology .yml file in this directory as needed.

-8. Deploy topology
+8. Deploy your topology
     ```
     sudo containerlab deploy -t 4-node.yml
     ```